 Talking with your doctor is an important part of getting good medical care.
-Good communication is an important part of the healing process.

 Why talking with your doctor matters